ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 	height: 50px;
 }
 ```
-Nothing groundbreaking.
+Nothing ground-breaking.
 But nowadays we have a lot more units that we can use like `rem`, `em`, `ch`, `vh`, `vw`, `dvh`, `dvw`...
-Each unit has their own usecase, their own reference point; and their own perks that should be taken account for.
+Each unit has their own use case, their own reference point; and their own perks that should be taken account for.
 For this section, I will only take al look at the first three of that list.

 `Rem`
-: A unit that has the roots font-size as referencepoint; by default 16px.
-You should not change the roots font-size.
+: A unit that has the roots font-size as reference point; by default 16px.
+<small>(You can change this value by changing the roots font-size; but you should NOT do this.)</small>

 `Em`
-: A unit that has the elements font-size as referencepoint.
+: A unit that has the elements font-size as reference point.
 So if you change the font-size, the em-value changes as well.

 `Ch`
-: A unit that has the elements 0 charachter's width of the current font and font-size.
+: A unit that has the elements 0 character's width of the current font and font-size.
 So if you change the font-size, the ch-value changes as well.

 When should you use each?
 And when not?